Can I get pregnant if I am perimenopausal?

 Yes.
 Despite a decline in fertility during the perimenopause stage, you can still become pregnant.
-If you do not want to become pregnant, you should use some form of birth control until you reach menopause (you have gone 12 months without having your period).
+If you do not want to become pregnant, you should use some form of birth control until you reach menopause.
+This means you have gone 12 months without having your period.

 For some women, getting pregnant can be difficult once they are in their late 30s to early 40s due to a drop in fertility.
 If becoming pregnant is the goal, there are treatments that can help you get pregnant.